When pre-training hurts LoRA fine-tuning: a dynamical analysis via single-index models: Introduction

 \paragraph{Additional related work.} A growing literature has recently begun to establish rigorous theoretical foundations for LoRA~\cite{hu2022lora}.
-Early work by \citet{zeng2023expressive} characterized rank conditions under which LoRA can accurately approximate a target function.
-In the neural tangent kernel (NTK) regime, \citet{jang2024lora} showed that for ranks $R \ge \sqrt{n}$—where $R$ denotes the LoRA rank and $n$ the sample size—the loss landscape contains no spurious local minima.
-Beyond asymptotic analyses, \citet{mu2025convergence} proved that, for a finite number of gradient steps, the convergence rate of LoRA is independent of the rank, although the limit point may differ substantially from that of full-rank gradient descent.
-Related studies~\cite{hayou2024impact, kim2025lora,xu2025understanding} highlighted the role of zero initialization in biasing the dynamics toward regions containing global minima, while \citet{zhang2025lora} demonstrated that, under carefully chosen initializations, a single gradient step may suffice for recovery.
-In an asymmetric setting where only one LoRA factor is trained, \citet{kratsios2025sharp} showed that the generalization error scales as $O(\sqrt{R/n})$ with high probability (up to polylog factors).
+Early work by Zeng \textit{et al} \cite{zeng2023expressive} characterized rank conditions under which LoRA can accurately approximate a target function.
+In the neural tangent kernel (NTK) regime, Jang \textit{et al} \cite{jang2024lora} showed that for ranks $R \ge \sqrt{n}$—where $R$ denotes the LoRA rank and $n$ the sample size—the loss landscape contains no spurious local minima.
+Beyond asymptotic analyses, Mu \textit{et al} \cite{mu2025convergence} proved that, for a finite number of gradient steps, the convergence rate of LoRA is independent of the rank, although the limit point may differ substantially from that of full-rank gradient descent.
+Related studies~\cite{hayou2024impact, kim2025lora,xu2025understanding} highlighted the role of zero initialization in biasing the dynamics toward regions containing global minima, while Zhang \textit{et al} \cite{zhang2025lora} demonstrated that, under carefully chosen initializations, a single gradient step may suffice for recovery.
+In an asymmetric setting where only one LoRA factor is trained, Kratsios \textit{et al} \cite{kratsios2025sharp} showed that the generalization error scales as $O(\sqrt{R/n})$ with high probability (up to polylog factors).
 A common limitation across these works is that pre-trained weights are typically modeled as random or unstructured, and therefore not explicitly aligned with the downstream task, leaving the role of task-relevant pre-training largely unexplored.
 Our work participates to fill this gap in the context of single-index models.